kino3/Mini-TT/README.md

-# miniTT
+# Mini-TT
-mirror of A simple type-theoretic language: Mini-TT
+A simple type-theoretic language: Mini-TT
+This is a mirror of http://www.cse.chalmers.se/research/group/logic/Mini-TT/ I modify the haskell codes to compile current GHC (on Jan 2017).